5l1v3r1/jsbuild/README.md

-# build.js
+# jsbuild

-**build.js** will be a generic tool to compile large JavaScript projects and manage dependencies both within projects and across projects.
+**jsbuild** is a generic tool to compile large JavaScript projects and manage dependencies both within projects and across projects.

 # Overview